typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/ember/testing.md

 });
 ```

 This is a decent test, and TypeScript actually makes the experience of writing certain parts of it pretty nice.
 Unfortunately, though, it won’t type-check.
-TypeScript reports:

-> <!-- TODO: the actual error message about `TestContext` -->

-TypeScript *does* know that QUnit sets up a test context—helpfully named `TestContext`—so a lot of the things we can do in tests work out of the box—but we haven’t told TypeScript that `this` now has a `user` property on it.
+TypeScript reports that the `user` field doesn't exist on the `TestContext`.
+Now, TypeScript *does* know that QUnit sets up that helpfully-named `TestContext`—so a lot of the things we can do in tests work out of the box—but we haven’t told TypeScript that `this` now has a `user` property on it.

 To inform TypeScript about this, we need to tell it that the type of `this` in each test assertion includes the `user` property, of type `User`.
 We’ll start by importing the `TestContext` defined by Ember’s test helpers, and extending it: